ironhack-labs/lab-passport-roles/README.md

 **Tasks:**

-- Allow the General Manager to update through the application any user role to 'DEV' or 'TA'.
+- Allow the General Manager to update through the application any student role to 'DEV' or 'TA'.
 - Avoid any other user to archive this.

 ## Iteration #5: User profile editing

-At this point only our General Manager is allowed to edit user's profiles.
-Develop the system to allow each user to edit their own profile.
+At this point only our General Manager is allowed to edit student's profiles.
+Develop the system to allow each student to edit their own profile.

 **Tasks:**

-- Create the system that would allow each user to edit _their own profile_.
+- Create the system that would allow each student to edit _their own profile_.
-- Avoid any user to edit other user's profile (except our General Manager, of course!)
+- Avoid any student to edit other student's profile (except our General Manager, of course!)

 ## Bonus: Course creation

-We have users already defined, so our next step is to be able to create our courses.
+We have student already defined, so our next step is to be able to create our courses.
 An Ironhack platform without courses is nothing.

 The TAs will have the responsibility to create courses, so we will have to create the routes and views to let them create courses. **The courses can be created just by TAs**.
 The course model is already created for you.